Guide last updated in January 2018

-The terms “waiver” and “airspace authorization” are often used in the same sentence, and it can seem like they are the exact same thing (the confusion is understandable, in part because the FAA form to apply for them is the exact same form with two different check boxes).
+The terms “waiver” and “airspace authorization” are often used in the same sentence, and it can seem like they are the exact same thing (the confusion is understandable, in part because until recently the FAA form to apply for them was the exact same form with two different check boxes).

-In fact, many people get their application for one or the other rejected because they don’t properly understand which is which (we get emails about this sometimes, and, trust me, we feel your pain—why not just have two separate forms?).
+In fact, many people get their application for one or the other rejected because they don’t properly understand which is which.
+Now that the FAA has separated Part 107 waiver requests into their own distinct form, we anticipate seeing less rejections of this nature.

 So what’s the difference?

-To clarify, applying for a waiver means that you would like to get permission to be exempt from existing regulations, like not being allowed to fly at night, or not being allowed to operate beyond visual line-of-sight (BVLOS).
+To clarify, applying for a Part 107 waiver means that you would like to get permission to be exempt from existing Part 107 prohibitions and regulations, like not being allowed to fly at night, or not being allowed to operate beyond visual line-of-sight (BVLOS).

 So if you want permission to fly over people from 3-4pm on a specific day, or if you’d like to do one single BVLOS flight for an inspection, or if you’d like to fly at night so you can do an amazing drone light show as a backdrop to Lady Gaga rocking down the house (ok, so those drones weren’t flying live, but you get the idea), you can apply for a waiver that will temporarily exempt you from the Part 107 requirements.

-Requesting airspace authorization, on the other hand, means that you are asking to operate / fly in controlled airspace, or for drone pilots, Class B, C, D, or lateral E-at-surface:
+Requesting airspace authorization, on the other hand, means that you are asking to operate / fly in controlled airspace, or for drone pilots, Class B, C, D, or E:

 - Class B airspace is generally airspace from the surface to 10,000 feet mean-sea-level (MSL) surrounding the nation’s busiest airports in terms of airport operations or passenger enplanements.
 You can think of the “B” in Class B airspace as standing for “big city” airports.